arvind8172/arvind8172/README.md

 - 👋 Hi, I’m @arvind8172
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on relevant technology
-- 📫 How to reach me ...
+- 📫 How to reach me 8172822050
-- Engineer
+- IT Engineer

 <!---
 arvind8172/arvind8172 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.